ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### IPopulationRenwalManagers
 [PopulationRenwalManagers](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/GeneticAlgorithm/Interfaces/IPopulationRenwalManager.cs) will tell the engine to renew a certain percentage of the population if some condition is met.
-You can create your own managers by implementing the IPopulationRenwalManager class, or use one of the existing managers.
+You can create your own managers by implementing the IPopulationRenwalManager interface, or use one of the existing managers.
 Note that there is no limit to the number of PopulationRenwalManagers you can add to your search engine.

 You can find a tutorial on creating a custom PopulationRenwalManager [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/wiki/Creating-a-Custom-PopulationRenwalManager).
 In addition, [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/tree/master/GeneticAlgorithm/PopulationRenwalManagers) are some examples of custom PopulationRenwalManagers.

 Existing PopulationRenwalManagers:
-- **RenewAtConvergence**: The search will renew some of the population if the difference between chromosomes in the population is too small.
+- [RenewAtConvergence](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/SelectionStrategies/GeneticAlgorithm/PopulationRenwalManagers/RenewAtConvergence.cs): The search will renew some of the population if the difference between chromosomes in the population is too small.
-- **RenewIfNoImprovment**: Will renew some of the population if the improvement over 'X' generations isn't good enough.
+- [RenewIfNoImprovment](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/SelectionStrategies/GeneticAlgorithm/PopulationRenwalManagers/RenewIfNoImprovment.cs): Will renew some of the population if the improvement over 'X' generations isn't good enough.

 Example:
 ```CSharp